Damocles (The Morrow Project)

-Damocles is a 1982 role-playing game adventure published by Timeline for The Morrow Project.
+Damocles is an adventure published by Timeline in 1982 for the post-apocalyptic role-playing game The Morrow Project.

 Contents

-Damocles is the second adventure scenario that was published for The Morrow Project, and is intended for experienced players.
+Recon G-9 team is awoken in Michigan 150 years after a nuclear holocaust, and are ordered to take control of Damocles, an experimental military computer equipped with artificial intelligence housed in an underground complex and guarded by autonomous robots.
+The team must also deal with inter-community wars, wolf packs, and the near-permanent post-nuclear winter.

+The book also contains vehicle plans, a replica of the navigation system, equipment sheets, and various floor plans for important locations.

+Publication history

+Timeline published the post-apocalyptic role-playing game The Morrow Project in 1980, and between 1982 and 2013, published eleven adventures, the second in 1982 being Damocles, a 40-page book written by Bill Worzel and H.N.
+Voss, with artwork by Voss.

 Reception

-William A. Barton reviewed Damocles in The Space Gamer No. 62.
-Barton commented that "Overall, Damocles is quite well done and should provide quite a bit of gaming enjoyment for TMP players, whether it is used as a one-shot scenario or as the first in what could be a lengthy campaign."
+In Issue 62 The Space Gamer, William A. Barton commented "Overall, Damocles is quite well done and should provide quite a bit of gaming enjoyment for TMP players, whether it is used as a one-shot scenario or as the first in what could be a lengthy campaign."

-Chris Baylis reviewed Damocles for Imagine magazine, and stated that "The scenario is very well designed, but tends to get bogged down in the middle.
-An experienced PD will have the forethought to include minor (yet not fatal) diversions to keep the players' minds occupied during these passing phases."
+In Issue 2 of the British game magazine Imagine, Chris Baylis noted "The scenario is very well designed, but tends to get bogged down in the middle.
+An experienced [ Project Director ] will have the forethought to include minor (yet not fatal) diversions to keep the players' minds occupied during these passing phases."